top of page

 Harrisburg

 Like many in-town neighborhoods in cities both large and small across Georgia, Harrisburg faces challenges that are very much the opposite of those faced by most suburbs.
 While roads, sewers and other infrastructure struggle to keep up with suburban development, underused urban infrastructure often is crumbling because there’s not the funding to repair it.
-And the populations are different two: Where - at least until recently - the suburbs were largely white and upscale, inner-city neighborhoods have tended to be poor and dominated by minorities.
+And the populations are different too: where - at least until recently - the suburbs were largely upscale, inner-city neighborhoods have tended to be poor and mostly minority.

-Those assets were undermined by two factors.
-In the 1970s, the neighborhood was bisected by the Calhoun Expressway.
-Then, in the early 2000s, two textile mills along the Canal closed following years of declining employment.
+Unfortunately, Harrisburg's growth was undermined by two main factors.
+In the 1970s, the neighborhood was bisected by the Calhoun Expressway, splitting the community into two distinct parts - one aligned with an amazing (if underutilized) amenity, the Canal, and the other cut off from it.
+Then, in the early 2000s, two textile mills along the Canal closed, causing many of the remaining workforce to move away.

 harrisburg-sign1.jpg